rttist/rttist/CONTRIBUTING.md

 ## Some rules

 * Use type imports `import type {} from ""` whenever it is possible.
-In rttist package there is problem with circular dependencies so type imports help to identify issues.
+In rttist package there is problem with circular dependencies.
 * Use `===` equality.

+## Code-style
+This project use Prettier.
+There is `.prettierrc` config file in the repository root.
+There are no GIT hooks yet so please use the prettier to format the code using your IDE.